-This self-portrait, which is part of a series that Carrière began in 1887, exemplifies his signature style of nuanced umber tones and hazy brushwork.
-His approach creates the impression of people materializing out of, or merging into, the surface of the canvas.
-The misty appearance of the artist’s work was prized by contemporaries tired of precisely detailed and realistic paintings.
+This self-portrait, part of a series begun in 1887, exemplifies Carrière’s signature approach.
+Nuanced umber tones and hazy brushwork create the impression of the figure materializing out of, or merging into, the surface of the canvas.
+The misty appearance of Carrière’s work was prized by contemporaries tired of precisely detailed and realistic paintings.
 A critic once compared Carrière’s style to that of his colleague Auguste Rodin, writing, "Rodin paints in marble and Carrière sculpts with shadow."